atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

   See: [How to clear Jira's plugin cache](https://confluence.atlassian.com/jirakb/how-to-clear-jira-s-plugin-cache-1157468195.html).

+* `ATL_JIRA_SESSION_TIMEOUT`

+  The default Tomcat session timeout (in minutes) for all newly created sessions which is set in web.xml.
+Defaults to 30.

 ### Advanced Configuration

 As mentioned at the top of this section, the settings from the environment are